Safe&sound Audio Mastering

 Experienced mastering engineer Barry Gardner presents SafeandSound Mastering, an analogue audio mastering service.
-Using the finest analogue audio mastering equipment we are ready to improve, enhance and optimize your music for ideal translation across music systems, streaming services and online distribution websites.
-We provide professional high fidelity mastering using high end professional equipment to do the job, without compromise.
+I use the finest analogue audio mastering equipment we are ready to improve, enhance and optimize your music for ideal translation across music systems, streaming services and online distribution websites.
+I provide professional high fidelity mastering using high end professional equipment.

 Audio mastering rates (Mix appraisal inclusive when requested):

 - Tracks £84.00

 videos explaining audio mastering and touring the studio facilities (unscripted):